Spacial/awesome-systools/README.md

 * [sysdig](https://github.com/draios/sysdig): Linux system exploration and troubleshooting tool with first class support for containers
 * [rbspy](https://rbspy.github.io/): Have a running Ruby program that you want to profile without restarting it?
 Want to profile a Ruby command line program really easily?
 You want rbspy! rbspy can profile any Ruby program by running 1 command.
+* [drltrace](https://github.com/mxmssh/drltrace): Drltrace is a library calls tracer for Windows and Linux applications.

 ## Logs